Clinical Image Testing: Nuclear Medicine (Revised 6-2-2020)

 Two different patient exams are required for this module even if the myocardial perfusion exam is submitted under the SPECT module.

-SPECT myocardial perfusion images must include the stress and rest slices (from apex to base), as well as an image of the time activity or volume curve depicting the ejection fraction.
+SPECT myocardial perfusion images must include the stress and rest slices (SA slices must include apex to base, VLA and HLA slices must show LV slices "wall to wall" - Two pages of slices may be necessary to show the entire LV apex to base and wall to wall), as well as an image of the time activity or volume curve depicting the ejection fraction.
 In addition, the images depicting the ROIs (end-systole and end-diastole) used to generate the EF must be submitted.

 Revision History for this Article

 Description of Revision(s)

 Article created; FAQs incorporated; No criteria changes